05satyam/memos/README.md

 * Test cases will run as soon as commit is done to master branch.

 * _Heroku_ auto-deployment has been setup which will run when **test coverage == 100%** .

+* Implemented in-memory cache using reids

+* Data is fetched from redis and added to the cache as you submit the request

+* This web-app is done for practicing CI/CD, in-memory cache, deployement strategies and flask api.